 Strategic, stylish and functional storage

-While we've all done massive clear outs during lockdown, one thing that still isn't quite working for us is our storage.
+One thing that never quite works for us is our storage.
 In a small room it’s particularly difficult, because no matter how much we store away, the place still looks cluttered simply by virtue of being small.

 However, purely functional storage isn’t the answer either – we believe storage can be beautiful as well as practical.
 A woven basket in the corner, a sleek ottoman with storage inside – there are lots of ways to incorporate your storage into your interior design.